-Taking your dog to the lake to play fetch is a common summer activity — but the quality of the water could mean disastrous results for your pet.
+Taking your dog to the local swimming hole to cool off and play fetch is a common summer activity — but the quality of the water could seriously hurt or even kill your pet.

-Two dogs recently became ill after playing fetch in Red Rock Lake in western Minnesota, and one of the dogs later died.
-The suspected culprit was blue-green algae, and officials are warning people to keep pets and children away from water with algae.
+- In June 2015, 2 dogs became ill after playing fetch in Red Rock Lake in western Minnesota, and one of the dogs later died.
+The suspected culprit, once again, was blue-green algae, and officials warned people to keep pets and children away from water with algae.

 What Is Toxic Algae?

 “Some algal blooms leave a film of muck on the surface and make the water ruddy, but others are difficult to immediately detect,” according to CNN.

 What about trying to identify the toxic algae by its color?
 That’s not always possible.

 Although the toxic algae is sometimes known as “red tide,” it’s not always red and occurs in many colors such as blue, blue-green, yellow or brown.

 “Your typical lay person will not be able to tell one algae from another, or a good from a bad,” an expert told 11 Alive of Atlanta.
 “It just kind of behooves anybody that sees algae in a lake, in a pond, that they’d probably want to be cautious and just not expose themselves to it or to their pets.”

 Toxic algae often emits a bad, smelly odor, but sometimes it’s odorless.
 Because the smell is not consistent, you should not try to identify it by its smell.